lynqorsworlds/esx/README.md

 if identifyexecutor and typeof(identifyexecutor) == "function" then
     local executor = identifyexecutor()
     if typeof(executor) == "string" then
+        local blockedExecutors = {
+            "velocity", "jjsploit", "xeno", "mobile", "solara", "luna"
+        }

+        local lowered = executor:lower()
+        for _, bad in ipairs(blockedExecutors) do
-        if executor:lower():find("solara") then
+            if lowered:find(bad) then
-            game.Players.LocalPlayer:Kick("Your executor is not supported.")
+                game.Players.LocalPlayer:Kick("Your executor is not supported!")
                 return
-        else
+            end
+        end

         print("✅ Verification passed.
 Your executor: " .. executor .. " is supported.\n")
-        end
     end
 end